 Math utilities for numberscope

-Note that currently every one of these functions accepts either number or bigint inputs for all arguments and simply converts them to bigints.
+Note that currently all of the numerical extension functions described below accept either number or bigint inputs for all arguments and convert them to bigints as needed.

 Example usage